90+ Trivia Questions and Answers for Valentine’s Day Joy!

 Answer: Gaekkebrev (joking letter) with a pressed white flower.

-17. What is the name of the love festival celebrated in South Korea on April 14th, one month after Valentine’s Day?
+17. Question: What is the name of the love festival celebrated in South Korea on April 14th, one month after Valentine’s Day?

 Answer: Black Day

-18. In which country is Valentine’s Day known as “El Día del Amor y la Amistad” (Day of Love and Friendship)?
+18. Question: In which country is Valentine’s Day known as “El Día del Amor y la Amistad” (Day of Love and Friendship)?

 Answer: Mexico